+Service Credit

-Creditable Service Defined Benefit Component
+Defined Benefit Component

-Under the defined benefit component of the plan, creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It also may count toward eligibility for health insurance credit in retirement, if the employer offers the health insurance credit.
+Under the defined benefit component of the plan, service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for insurance credit in health retirement, if the employer offers the health insurance credit.

-Under the defined contribution component, creditable service is used to determine vesting for the employer contribution portion of the plan.
+Defined Contribution Component Under the defined contribution component, service credit is used to determine vesting for the employer contribution portion of the plan.